 All physical therapists are prepared through education and experience to treat a labral injury in the hip.
 However, you may want to consider:

-- A physical therapist who is experienced in treating people with hip labral injuries and hip impingement.
+- A physical therapist who is experienced in treating people with hip labral injuries or tears, and hip impingement.
 Some physical therapists have a practice with an orthopedic or musculoskeletal focus.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.